pandas-dev/pandas/doc/source/user_guide/categorical.rst

 dtype in apply
 ~~~~~~~~~~~~~~

-Pandas currently does not preserve the dtype in apply functions: If you apply along rows you get
+pandas currently does not preserve the dtype in apply functions: If you apply along rows you get
 a `Series` of ``object`` `dtype` (same as getting a row -> getting one element will return a
 basic type) and applying along columns will also convert to object. ``NaN`` values are unaffected.
 You can use ``fillna`` to handle missing values before applying a function.